 Is this a good banner example?
-Yes it is.
+Yes, it is.

 Because smart people use smart apps, right?

 I don’t know if you’ve seen banner ads from Facebook lately but they also have certain periods of time when they use display advertising to promote their network.
-And from what I see, they’ve done a great job telling the business owners and marketer how to monetize their app with Facebook ads.
+And from what I see, they’ve done a great job telling the business owners and marketers how to monetize their app with Facebook ads.
 Let’s admit it, Facebook ads act like banner ads, but on a different inventory.

 So who said banner ads aren’t working?

 Time is money and money is business.
 This is what you can learn from the HP banner ads.
-Because their main target is made up by users who connect with the term “enterprise”, they are selling a simple solution for busy people.
+Because their main target is made up of users who connect with the term “enterprise”, they are selling a simple solution for busy people.